Dante Alighieri Society of Michigan

 In the 1940s, with the war over, a renewed interest in Italy led to the rebirth of the Dante Alighieri Society.
 Doctor Piero Foà, an Italian Jewish refugee from Fascist Italy who had settled in Detroit during the 1930s, organized leaders of the Italian community in Detroit and the society once again set out to achieve its goals.
 Since then, Italian language, literature, art, music, film, history, design and all other aspects of Italian culture have been promoted and encouraged in the metro Detroit region.

-The Dante Alighieri Society – Michigan Chapter promotes Italian language and culture through education and cultural event, Il Mosaico newsletter, and other cultural resources.
+The Dante Alighieri Society – Michigan Chapter promotes Italian language and culture through Italian Language Courses for Adults and Children and cultural event, Il Mosaico newsletter, and other cultural resources.
 In addition to Italian courses, the Dante Alighieri Society maintains La Biblioteca Italiana, a substantial Italian-language collection held at Oakland Community College in Royal Oak for members and the community at-large and a DVD lending library for members.
 For younger members and student members, there is the Gruppo Giovanile, which organized activities with the interests of the youth in mind.

 History of the Dante Alighieri Society